sung2063/AndroidSliderViewsLibrary/README.md

  Please sponsor me to my GitHub sponsorship page at https://github.com/sponsors/sung2063.
  Your valueable sponsorship helps me contributing more innovative projects and libraries. ❤️

+ ## License 📝

+ The code is licensed under the <a href="https://github.com/sung2063/AndroidSliderViewsLibrary/blob/master/LICENSE">GNU General Public License</a>.